StarChild-JV/SQL/README.md

-> READ FIRST!
+> [!TIP]
+> Read this first.

-# Jaden's SQL Portfolio
+# Jadens's SQL Portfolio

-## Welcome to my SQL Portfolio!
-This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out if you have any questions.
+## Hello and welcome to my SQL Portfolio!
+This code repository contains examples of SQL Codes I've written.
+Feel free to take a look and reach out if you have any questions. :)